-3. Goals: Present research questions guiding the project.
+3. Goals: Present the basic research questions guiding the project.

 4. Summary of Background / Literature Review: Explain the background to the proposal, including any previous relevant work that has been done and/or its relevance to a larger field of activity.

 5. Methodology: Provide the detailed plan, including clearly defined outcomes for action projects (measurable if relevant) and a timeline for the project work.

 6. Justification: Describe the significance of the study, the relevance of the proposed project to the overall mission of IWL, how it will benefit UVA, and why the IWL should fund it.

 8. Budget: In addition to the tabular budget, please include a narrative justification.

 Please be aware that any award amount given and used for wages should include the Fringe Benefit portion of any employee and student wage (i.e., 0.06% of the wages).
 For example, if your proposed budget is $998.58, it will be $943.00 in wages and $56.58 in Fringe Benefit.
 Remember that any equipment purchased is the property of the University of Virginia.

 9. CV: Provide a 2-page CV for each applicant on the project (longer CVs will not be accepted).